Caudal regression syndrome - type 1

 - usually lumbosacral neurological sensation is less affected 1

 - type 2:

-- characterized by low lying tethered cord in which conus ends caudal to lower border of L1
+- characterized by a low-lying tethered cord in which the conus ends caudally to the lower border of L1

 - sacral agenesis is usually less severe

 - associated with severe neurological disturbances with deterioration 1